WayneKuo-marker/wp-hexagonal-system/Readme.md

 WordPress Hexagonal Architecture Example
-This is an example of a WordPress plugin built using Hexagonal Architecture (also known as Ports and Adapters).
-This architecture simplifies future enhancements — such as migrating the codebase to a framework like Symfony or Laravel, or implementing more advanced patterns like Domain-Driven Design (DDD) or CQRS.
+A plugin example built in a hexagonal way.
+This architectural approach enables future improvements, such as migrating the codebase to a framework (Symfony, Laravel...) and implementing next-level patterns like Domain-Driven Design (DDD) or CQRS after migration.

-It serves as a WordPress plugin boilerplate, with a clear separation of concerns to make the code easier to test, debug, and extend — without overengineering.
+It can also serve as a WordPress plugin boilerplate.

+The purpose of this project is to demonstrate that hexagonal architecture can be applied in most environments — including WordPress — and that it simplifies testing, debugging, and modification in a clearer, more maintainable way, without unnecessary overengineering.

-👉 View the plugin on the WordPress Plugin Directory
+You can see the plugin on: WordPress Plugins directory

-🚫 What's Missing
-This example intentionally avoids some advanced tooling to stay lightweight:

-Dependency Injection Container
+It lacks:
-Dependencies are wired manually through a class that implements the PSR-11 container interface.
-(Most modern frameworks use automatic dependency injection.)
+A Dependency Injector (dependencies are wired manually via a class that implements the PHP-FIG PSR-11 Container interface — although most modern frameworks have automatic dependency injection)

-Event Dispatcher
-A synchronous, simplified dispatcher is included to simulate PSR-14 events.
+An Event Dispatcher (a class simulates it synchronously by implementing PHP-FIG PSR-14)

-Database Migration Manager
-Only a very basic migration tool is included to handle database updates.
+A Database Migration Manager to handle plugin database updates (a very simple migration tool is included instead)

-✅ Included Features
-Despite its simplicity, the project offers useful modern tooling:

-🐳 Docker-ready — Easily launch WordPress for local testing (unit + acceptance)
+But it has features like:
+Docker-ready setup for running unit and acceptance tests inside a WordPress container

-🔁 Codeception — Pre-configured for automated test workflows
+Codeception for automated testing

-👀 Selenium Chrome with VNC — Visually observe BDD acceptance tests running in real time
+Standalone Selenium Chrome with VNC support to visually observe BDD acceptance tests in action

-🛠️ Local Development
-To set up the plugin for local development:

-Install dependencies:

-bash
+How to develop locally
+Run:

+go
 Copy
 Edit
 make vendors
-Copy this project into the wp-content/plugins/ directory of your WordPress setup.

-Activate the plugin via the WordPress admin panel.
+Then install the project folder inside a WordPress installation as a normal plugin.

-🧪 Running Automated Tests
+Run Automated Tests
-Start the testing environment:

-bash
+Run:

+go
 Copy
 Edit
 make up
-Run unit tests:

-bash
+to start the Docker testing environment, and then:

+go
 Copy
 Edit
 make unit
-Run acceptance (BDD) tests:

-bash
+to run unit tests

+go
 Copy
 Edit
 make acceptance
-update readme
+to run acceptance tests